cuzfinal/react-draggable/README.md

 // you to, for example, get the correct drag deltas while you are zoomed in or out via
 // a transform or matrix in the parent of this element.
 scale: number

+// when you press mouse you can drag the box after delay time if it was setted, unit is ms
+// Example: 500
+delay: number
 }
 ```